srinivasteella/Angular7-NetCoreAPI/README.md

 >  Now in order to run the angular application (front end application), type npm start on the terminal
 >
 >  Shortly a browser shall open with url as localhost:5050
-> Please note - No items will be loaded initially as the application is using in-memory data storage.
+>  ![#f03c15]Please note - No items will be loaded initially as the application is using in-memory data storage.
 Therefore, please add some vehicles.

 ##### homepage { landing page }